-Jimi Hendrix recorded a lot more material than what was contained on the studio three LPs released during his lifetime.
+Hendrix At 70: What's Next?
+'People, Hell & Angels,' Miami Pop and Stephen Stills Collaboration?Jimi Hendrix recorded a lot more material than what was contained on the studio three LPs released during his lifetime.
 From 1971's "The Cry Of Love" to 2010's "Valleys Of Neptune," there seems to be a never ending trove of studio sessions that have yet to see commercial release.
 Happily, for fans, there's more on the way.

 Hendrix At 70: "'Are You Experienced?'
 Just Blew Me Away" - Peter Frampton"Hendrix playing wasn't ugly, but it was more ballsy.
 A little out-of-tune, but it was full of passion.
 I think it's his passion that I love most of all.
 I've got everything that he's done.
 'Are You Experienced?' just blew me away."

 Hendrix At 70: "I'd Never Seen Anything Like It In My Life" - Jon Anderson Of Yes"I saw him playing with The Experience at a small club in Munich, about 250 people.
 He'd just released (his debut single) 'Hey Joe,' the album was coming out that month.
 It was remarkable, the energy that was coming off stage, I’d never seen anyting like it in my life, and I’d seen a lot of people by then." - Jon Anderson

 Hendrix At 70: "He Was One Of The Masters" - Melissa Etheridge"When I was ten years old, Jimi Hendrix was a little scary to me.
 Yet, I knew the songs, like 'Purple Haze.'
 He sort of represented that scary rock and roll.
-When I started listening to him, I started understanding what he was doing with his guitar, and the kind of playing, the extreme talent that this man had.” — Melissa Etheridge
+When I started listening to him, I started understanding what he was doing with his guitar, and the kind of playing, the extreme talent that this man had." -- Melissa Etheridge

 Hendrix At 70: "It Was Like Bo Diddley Playing Bob Dylan" - George Thorogood"After I saw (Hendrix), I had to go to school the next day.
 It didn't work for me anymore, I was done with that.
 I couldn't go pledge alliegence to the flag and do 40 pushups.
 I couldn't take school seriously after what I saw the night before." - George Thorogood

 Hendrix At 70: "My Favorite Guitar Player Of All Time" - Kirk Hammett Of MetallicaKirk Hammett was an early member of Exodus before replacing Dave Mustaine (later of Megadeth) in Metallica.
 And while the music of the Bay Area thrash metal scene only has a passing resemblance to Hendrix, Hammett has often paid tribute to the man by playing bits of Jimi's "Little Wing" in his guitar solos.